Advertisement

 After You Apply

-Once accepted onto the waiting list, keep your contact information updated with the PHA.
+Once accepted onto the waiting list at Housing Authority of the City of Gladewater, keep your contact information updated.
 Most housing authorities will remove applicants who cannot be reached.
-Wait times vary from 6 months to over 5 years depending on demand.
+Wait times vary from 6 months to over 5 years depending on local demand and funding.
 You will be notified when your name reaches the top of the list for eligibility verification.

-PBV Project-Based Voucher
+PBV Project-Based Voucher open

-Project-Based Vouchers are attached to specific apartment complexes or units.
+Project-Based Vouchers at Housing Authority of the City of Gladewater are attached to specific apartment complexes or units in Gladewater.
 Unlike the standard Housing Choice Voucher, PBV assistance stays with the property — not with you.
 However, after one year of occupancy, you may request a standard portable voucher.
 PBV waitlists often move faster because fewer applicants know about them.

-Public Housing Public Housing
+Public Housing Public Housing open

-Public Housing units are owned and operated directly by the housing authority.
+Public Housing units at Housing Authority of the City of Gladewater are owned and operated directly by the housing authority.
 Rent is set at 30% of your adjusted monthly income.
-Units range from apartments to townhomes and are maintained by the PHA.
 You may request a transfer to other Public Housing developments but cannot use this benefit at private rental properties.

-HCV Housing Choice Voucher (Section 8)
+HCV Housing Choice Voucher (Section 8) closed

-The Housing Choice Voucher program provides rental assistance that allows you to choose any privately-owned rental unit that meets program requirements.
-You pay approximately 30% of your adjusted monthly income toward rent, and the voucher covers the remainder up to the Fair Market Rent for your area.
-Vouchers are portable, meaning you can take them with you if you move to a different city or state.
+The Housing Choice Voucher program at Housing Authority of the City of Gladewater provides rental assistance that allows you to choose any privately-owned rental unit that meets program requirements.
+You pay approximately 30% of your adjusted monthly income toward rent, and the voucher covers the remainder up to the Fair Market Rent for Gladewater.
+Vouchers are portable — you can take them with you if you move to a different city or state.

 Frequently Asked Questions